kinxyo/RecomSys/README.md

 ```

 ## Closing Remarks
 Completed this project as part of a college assignment.
+We used Streamlit so that we could focus on machine learning part without worrying about the frontend.
 <br>
-We used Streamlit so that we could focus on machine learning part without worrying about the frontend.
 Currently our system is content-based but we're very much inclined to push to a hybrid model (Content-based + Collaborative filtering).
 <br>
-We are also looking to upgrade to Flask to improve the frotend.
+We are also looking to upgrade to Flask to improve the frontend.
 ### Team
 - Kinjalk
 - [Gitansh](https://github.com/Gitansh-Agarwal)